Netflix/vector/README.md

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/Netflix/vector/issues).

-## User Group
+## Questions and Discussions

+Join Vector on [Slack](https://vectoross.slack.com/) to discuss anything.
+If you don't have an invite yet, [request one](http://slack.vectoross.io/) today!

-You can ask questions to other Vector users and contributors on [Google Groups](https://groups.google.com/forum/#!forum/vector-users).
+You can also ask questions to other Vector users and contributors on [Google Groups](https://groups.google.com/forum/#!forum/vector-users) or [Stack Overflow](http://stackoverflow.com/questions/tagged/vectoross).

 ## Versioning